mattermost/docs/source/install/prod-archlinux.rst

 to build and install.
 Please go to the `AUR package page <https://aur.archlinux.org/packages/mattermost/>`_ to leave a comment for sharing feedback or troubleshooting.

-Once the package has been built and install, follow this procedure.
+Once the package has been built and installed, follow the below procedure.

-For the purposes of this guide we will assume this server has an IP address of ``10.10.10.2``
+**NOTE**: For the purposes of this guide we will assume this server has an IP address of ``10.10.10.2``

 1. Configure Mattermost Server by editing the config.json file at ``/etc/webapps/mattermost/config.json``: